ioannispartalas/GrenobleDataScienceMeetup/README.md

 ## The task

 In NER the goal is to identify the named entities that appear in textual segment and classify in a predefined set of categories.
-Foe example, such an entity could be a person, an organization, a music-artist or an event.
+For example, such an entity could be a person, an organization, a music-artist or an event.
 The following figure presents an example of a tweet which contains two named entities.